Skip to main content

 FAQ

-Do VFS teams need to create new unit tests for each trip through the Collaboration Cycle?
+Do VFS teams need to create new test plans, unit tests, and end-to-end tests for each trip through the Collaboration Cycle?

-No, VFS teams don’t need to create a specific unit test for every iteration they make to a product they bring through the Collaboration Cycle.
-Instead, we’re asking VFS teams to provide updated testing artifacts that reflect the change(s) they're making to their product.
-VFS teams don't need to provide a full test plan for their small incremental change.
+No, teams don’t need to create a specific test plan for every iteration they make to a product they bring through the Collaboration Cycle.
+We ask teams to provide updated testing artifacts that reflect the changes they're making to their product.
+Small changes don't require a full test plan.

 When should VFS teams complete and submit their QA artifacts for review?

-All QA materials and artifacts should be completed and linked to the Collaboration Cycle Github ticket 4 business days before the scheduled Staging Review touchpoint.
-There is a specific section of the Github ticket for teams to link these artifacts.
+Complete and link all QA materials and artifacts to the Collaboration Cycle GitHub ticket 4 business days before your scheduled Staging Review.
+The GitHub ticket has a specific section for linking these artifacts.

 Are Regression Test Plans required for a new product?

 Yes.
-Even though the product may be new to VA.gov, it's not necessarily a totally new product.
+Even though the product may be new to VA.gov, the product being launched may not be totally new.
 The goal of the regression test plan would be to ensure that the product is still meeting the requirements of the legacy product.
 For example, a digitized form on VA.gov should meet the requirements of the paper form.

 JavaScript errors detected